Support page

 Septic FAQ

-Common homeowner questions about septic problems in Alabama, including when the county matters and when the yard is telling the bigger part of the story.
+Common homeowner questions about septic problems in Alabama, including records, permits, reporting, locating a septic system, and when the county matters.

 Why does the system act worse after rain?